tensorturtle/cycarla/README.md

 # Installation

-To run CYCARLA, three components need to be installed:
+CyCARLA requires two separate programs to be installed:
-1. CARLA simulator
+1. CARLA simulator (used without modification from official CARLA)
-2. Backend
-3. Frontend
+2. CyCARLA App (this repository)

 Please carefully follow the directions below for each component.